Safety Culture Blue

 Building a culture of safety is essential for any successful staff support program

-Clinician support: Five years lessons learned Research STORY
+Clinician support: Five years lessons learned story research

 The forYOU Team from the University of Missouri shares successes and challenges from their five-year journey creating a peer support program.
 Read the article

-This chapter from The Joint Commission's Comprehensive Accreditation Manual helps educate hospitals about the importance and structure of an integrated patient safety system.
+This chapter is from The Joint Commission's Comprehensive Accreditation Manual.
 Read the chapter

 This study looks at the link between clinician and staff support and its influence on an organization's overall culture of patient safety.
 Read the study